ClaireGuerin/rand-round/README.md

 # Random rounding
-Random rounding of numbers with probability of ceiling vs flooring proportional to decimal.
+Random rounding of floating-point numbers with probability of ceiling vs flooring proportional to decimal.
 For Xiaoyan's code.

 ## Examples